I never gave much thought to apartment affordability when looking for a rental until we were living in one.

 I talked to my boss from the start saying that this would be temporary work for me as I was moving to Canada.

-Strangely enough, while Mrs. CBB was visiting the UK I received my golden ticket to move to Canada with my wife.
+Strangely enough, while Mrs. CBB was visiting the UK I received my permanent resident status to move to Canada.